-This course covers advanced programming concepts used to create simulations and games.
-Emphasis is placed on acquiring advanced programming skills for use in creating simulations and games.
-Upon completion, students should be able to program an advanced simulation or should be able to analyze the family as a social institution and the social forces which influence its development and change.
+This course covers the institution of the family and other intimate relationships.
+Emphasis is placed on mate selection, gender roles, sexuality, communication, power and conflict, parenthood, diverse lifestyles, divorce and remarriage, and economic issues.
+Upon completion, students should be able to analyze the family as a social institution and the social forces which influence its development and change.
 Approved for transfer as a general education core course in Social/Behavioral Sciences.
 (F, S)